Skip to content

 - If "no_data" is true, skip this source.

-- "threatfox_max_confidence": Use this to gauge the reliability of the report.
+- "threatfox_max_confidence": reliability of the report.

 - If "no_data" is true, skip this source.

-- "urlhaus_reference": Use this for providing direct evidence links.
+- Use "urlhaus_report" and "urlhaus_reference" for evidence links.

 DATA AVAILABILITY RULES:

-1. Each source (virustotal, threatfox, urlhaus) contains a "no_data" flag.
+1. Each source contains a "no_data" flag.

-3. If all sources report "no_data": true, set threat_score to 1 (if it's a known big player) or 4 (if entirely unknown).
+3. If all sources report "no_data": true → score 1 (known big player) or 2

 ANALYSIS RULES:

-4. Attribution: Identify the infrastructure owner using vt_owner and specify malware families (e.g., ValleyRAT) if present in threatfox or urlhaus reports.
+4. Attribution: Identify the infrastructure owner (vt_owner) and specify

 STRICT JSON FORMATTING RULE:

-1. All string values (verdict_en, analysis_pl) MUST be single-line strings.
-NEVER use physical line breaks (\n) inside string values.
+1. All string values must be single-line — never use physical line breaks.

 REQUIRED OUTPUT (STRICT JSON ONLY):